SAP-samples/cap-service-integration-codejam/exercises/10-run-with-real-remote-delegation/README.md

 1. When we [started the CAP server](#start-the-cap-server), why did we observe a difference between the remote system types "odata" and "odata-v2"?

 1. If you were to have omitted the `--profile sandbox` option when running `cds watch`, what would have happened?

+1. Why was there a `$select=BusinessPartner,BusinessPartnerFullName` in the query made to the remote system?

 ---